*** We are currently looking to recruit several PhD students, please email Olivier if interested ***

-Our group investigates the atomic structure and dynamics of materials, in order to reach a fundamental atomistic understanding of material behaviors and improve their practical properties.
-We are a multidisplinary group and collaborate with National Laboratories across the US and abroad, where we conduct many experiments and perform some of our large-scale computer simulations.
+Our group investigates the atomic structure and dynamics of energy materials, in order to reach a fundamental atomistic understanding of their behaviors and improve their properties.
+We are a multidisplinary group working at the interface of materials science, condensed matter physics and solid-state chemistry.
+We collaborate with National Laboratories across the US, where we conduct advanced neutron and x-ray scattering experiments and perform some of our large-scale computer simulations.
 Our methods provide breakthrough insights into atomistic origins of transport properties and phase transitions.
-We carry out sensitive experiments based on state-of-the-art neutron and x-ray scattering techniques and optical spectroscopy, and we perform advanced materials simulations based on density functional theory and molecular dynamics.
-For example, our extensive studies have probed atomic vibrations in crystals (phonons), and determined effects of anharmonicity and atomic-scale defects on suppressing phonon mean-free-paths to understand microscopic origins of thermal transport in a wide range of energy materials, including thermoelectrics or thermal management materials.
-Further, we study the coupling of phonons with electronic states and spins in metals and superconductors, in semiconductors for photovoltaics, in topological and quantum materials, in systems with metal-insulator transitions, as well as ferroelectrics and multiferroics.
-We have also obtained novel insights into atomic hopping processes underlying fast diffusion in so-called superionic materials for solid-state batteries.
+We carry out sensitive experiments based on state-of-the-art neutron and x-ray scattering techniques and optical spectroscopy, and we perform advanced materials simulations based on density functional theory and molecular dynamics, augmented with machine learning and artificial intelligence.